Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 Really sell the results you’re getting – at all hands and in emails.
 You want to be able to ask anyone what meaningful achievement you did lately and they should be able to answer this for you.

+Have a dedicated Looker Slack channel where any new updates are listed to keep the business informed on what is happening.
+Tag relevant people.

 ### User feedback
 Gather user feedback from end users to increase the value that Looker adds.
 Send this to inactive users
 - Has Looker been useful to you?
 If not, what could we add or change that would make it more useful?